xxradar/debugging_kubernetes/readme.md

 </html>
 root@test:/#
 ```
+We only scratched the surface of what is possible with ebpf, but I hope it clearly shows the immense possibilties it offers.
 ## Recap
 This tutorial tried to highlight a few possible ways to debug pods in kubernetes.
 An interesting way is via `kubectl debug`.
 It allows for easy debugging of pods by creating a copy of the pod or adding an ephemeral container to an existing pod, without the need to extend kubernetes.
-A more advanced (but promising technology EBPF) can dramatically increase the visibilty in how pods behave in order to pinpoint any problems.
+A more advanced (but promising technology EBPF) can dramatically increase the visibilty in how pods behave in order to pinpoint more advanced problems.